 Cooking chicken to the proper internal temperature is crucial to ensure it is safe to eat.
 The United States Department of Agriculture (USDA) recommends cooking boneless chicken breast to a minimum internal temperature of 165°F (74°C).
 This temperature ensures that any harmful bacteria present in the chicken are killed, reducing the risk of foodborne illness.

-See also How to cook vegetables in microwave
+See also How long to cook beans in crock pot on high

 Using a food thermometer is the most accurate way to determine the internal temperature of the chicken.
 Insert the thermometer into the thickest part of the breast without touching bone, fat, or gristle.
 Make sure to check the temperature in multiple areas to ensure the entire breast has reached the safe cooking temperature.